 - See our Convict records resources page

 - Search our catalogue with the keyword jury

 On this day in 1906 the Coat of Arms of New South Wales was granted by Royal Warrant.
 The Coat of Arms depicts a rising sun, with lion and kangaroo supporters and a shield with blue (azure) field with silver (argent) cross voided red (gules).
 The cross has a gold (or) star on each arm and a gold (or) lion in the centre.
 There are golden fleece in the first and fourth quarters and a wheat sheaf in the second and third quarters of the cross.

-On this day in 1933 Australia's first traffic lights began operating in Sydney.
+On this day in 1933 the first traffic lights in Sydney began operating.
 The lights were installed at the intersection of Market and Kent Streets in Sydney's CBD.
 They were switched on by the then Minister for Transport, Colonel Michael Bruxner at 11am.
 It was another four years before more traffic lights were installed.

 - See Photo Investigator for Sydney street scenes including Market and Kent Streets